Akers’ 4 TDs leads Florida State rout of Syracuse, 35-17

+Florida State needed it.
+The Seminoles were desperate for a win after back-to-back losses to Clemson and Wake Forest, and coach Willie Taggart is firmly on the hot seat in year two at Florida State.
+He can alleviate some pressure with a win over rival Miami next week, which would also put the Seminoles a step closer to being bowl-eligible after missing out on the postseason in 2018.

+“Very proud of our football team,” Taggart said.
+“I thought our guys had unbelievable focus — a lot of distraction and they stayed locked in.
+We got to build off of it.
+And we have a 24-hour rule, so we’re going to enjoy this and then it’s immediately on to Miami.”

-Wisconsin graduate transfer Alex Hornibrook made his second start for FSU (4-4, 3-3 Atlantic Coast Conference).
+Wisconsin graduate transfer Alex Hornibrook made his second start for FSU.
 Hornibrook completed 15 of 26 passes for 196 yards for the Seminoles, who led 35-3 going into the third quarter.

+He had an up-and-down day but had shown Taggart what he was looking for in practices this week.
+Hornibrook said Taggart told him he would start over James Blackman “later in the week.”

+“We do something where we split some reps, and everybody plays so we can see who will be picked for the week,” Hornibrook said.
+“Usually they tell you that you’re going to start, and you just go out there and play.
+That’s all you can do.”

 UP NEXT